jarle/remix-adonisjs-docs/docs/getting-started/add-to-existing-adonisjs-project.md

   }
 ```

-Add a route handler to `start/routes.ts` that invokes the Remix request handler for all HTTP verbs:
+Add a route handler to `start/routes.ts` that invokes the React Router request handler for all HTTP verbs:
 ``` typescript
 router.any('*', async ({ remixHandler }) => {
   return remixHandler()